julzaza/wildwitchherbs/_posts/2025-07-11-st-john-moon-water.md

 tags: [St John's Wort, moon water, grief magic, protection, ancestral work, folk magic]
 ---

-## Moon Water with St. John's Wort: Gentle Light in Times of Grief
+## Moon Water with St. John's Wort: Gentle Light in Times of Sorrow

 Though known for its bright, sunny energy, **St. John’s Wort also carries a shadow magic**—a calming balm for the spirit, a boundary between worlds, and a guardian during emotional storms.
 When steeped in moonlight, this powerful herb helps us **mourn, release, and reconnect**.